acellus

 4. Submit Your Video

 Once you are happy with your robotics dance video, use our online Submission Form to upload your video file or a link to where your video can be viewed.
-(Students can also access the Science Fair page by logging into their student account in Acellus, then clicking the Science Fair icon.)
-In addition to your video, please provide a comment that includes a write-up describing your project.
+In addition to your video, please provide a comment that includes a write-up describing your robot dance.
 Your comment and video will be reviewed by our judges.

 Robot Dance Contest Awards

 The Robotic Dance Programming Contest develops students’ coding skills in a fun competition which involves critical thinking and problem-solving.
-After the submission deadline, awards will be presented for the winning entires.
+After the submission deadline, awards will be presented for the winning entries.

 Students must be at least 5 years of age to participate.
 The judging will be categorized by age.